-The IJBs are dependent on agreeing budgets with their partners before the start of the year.
-Due to the delays in the Scottish Budget announcement, partner organisations will be delayed in agreeing their budgets.
-This is likely to lead to further challenges in IJBs budgets before the start of the financial year.
+IJBs are dependent on agreeing budgets with their partners before the start of the financial year.
+Due to some uncertainties within the Scottish Budget announcement, there is a risk of a delay in budget decisions at partner organisations, which will have a corresponding impact on operational and financial planning at the IJB.

-We will consider the IJB's approach to budget setting as part of our wider scope work on Financial Management in 2019/20.
+As part of discussions with management we understand the IJB intends to separately identify costs related to Covid-19 as part of the 2022/23 budget setting process, in addition to its core income and expenditure activity.
+We will continue to consider the IJB's approach to budget setting as part of our wider scope work on Financial Management in 2021/22.